 1) Licorice Pizza

 Licorice Pizza is the best movie of the year.
 I saw it with my girlfriend and a high-school friend of mine, and it shocked me to find after it ended that I was the only one who thought so.
 The latter texted through the whole movie then proceeded to lecture us on the ethics of a love-story between a 15-year-old and a 25-year-old, and I was left wondering if we’d even seen the same movie.
 Because it isn’t a love story.
 Not really.
 It’s a film about two people growing up in the ‘70s and careening in and out of each others’ lives over the passing years.
 It’s a film about the parallels between the fast and easy “old days” and those of today.
-About the parallels between teenagerhood and young-adulthood.
+About the parallels between teenagerhood and adulthood.
 It’s a film about listlessness.
 It’s a film about the double-standards of the sexes.
 About how men have fun while women toil.
 It’s about learning that growing up isn’t all it’s cracked up to be.
 It’s a film about all of these things, and none of them at all.
 I was genuinely sad when it was over.

 Like other Paul Thomas Anderson films, this one is a snapshot of a moment--deftly tuned and perfect--and doesn’t tell a story so much as pull you into a world and hold you in its hug.
-It has a phenomenal soundtrack of Chuck Berry, Nina Simone, David Bowie and many others, is shot on 35mm film so as to provide its distinctive look, and is not only emotional but hilarious (one scene with Bradley Cooper is worth the price of admission alone).
+It's soundtracked phenomenally by Chuck Berry, Nina Simone, David Bowie and many others, is shot on 35mm film so as to provide its distinctive look, and is not only emotional but hilarious (one scene with Bradley Cooper is worth the price of admission alone).
 As the years go by and nothing seems to change, you really get to care about Gary and Alana (Alana Haim in particular kills it) but neither is perfect.
 No one in the film is, and its trueness to life almost hurts.
 Its utter refusal to provide any sense of long-term closure or black-and-white perfection is purposeful unlike what Disney fans might tell you.
 Its story and characters are as messy as life is and that’s why I loved it.
 It’s a movie that not only makes you want to see it again but to go out and live and to never grow up.

 Here are my favorite film soundtracks from this list, and I hope you check some of these movies out!
 Good luck this semester everyone, courtesy of WIDR FM, and stay tuned for radio evolution!